amirkiaml/Google-Industry-Day/README.md

 As a result, we are thrilled to introduce "Insights," a powerful widget integrated into the Google platform.
-"Insights" provides users with a unique glimpse behind the curtain, offering clear explanations on how AI enhances their experience, utilizes their data, and delivers the results they receive.
+"Insights" provides users with a unique glimpse behind the curtain, offering clear explanations of how AI enhances their experience, utilizes their data, and delivers the results they receive.
 With "Insights," we aim to foster transparency and empower users to confidently embrace AI-related features.